Questions concerning the content of this guideline should be directed to:

 1 Fundamental principles

-Ethics is generally understood as the discipline or field of study dealing with moral duty or obligation.
-This typically gives rise to a set of governing principles or values which in turn are used to judge the appropriateness of particular conduct or behaviour.
-These principles are usually presented either as broad guiding principles of an idealistic or inspirational nature or, alternatively, as a detailed and specific set of rules couched in legalistic or imperative terms to make them more enforceable.
-Professions that have been given the right and responsibility of self-regulation, including the engineering profession, have tended to opt for the first alternative, espousing sets of underlying principles as codes of professional ethics which form the basis and framework for responsible professional practice.
-Arising from this context, professional codes of ethics have sometimes been incorrectly interpreted as a set of "rules" of conduct intended for passive observance.
-A more appropriate use by practicing professionals is to interpret the essence of the underlying principles within their daily decision-making situations in a dynamic manner, responsive to the needs of the situation.
-As a consequence, a code of professional ethics is more than a minimum standard of conduct; rather, it is a set of principles which should guide engineers in their daily work.
+Ethics is the study of moral duty and obligation.
+It involves a set of principles or values that are used to evaluate the appropriateness of behavior.
+These principles can be presented in two ways: broad guiding principles that inspire or detailed rules of conduct that are enforceable.
+Professions that have been given the right and responsibility of self-regulation, including the engineering profession, have tended to opt for the first alternative, espousing sets of underlying principles as codes of professional ethics which form the basis and framework for responsible professional practice arising from this context, professional codes of ethics are sometimes incorrectly interpreted as a set of rules, rather than dynamic principles intended to guide all manner of decisions in daily practice.
+The intention is that the Engineers Canada Guideline on code of ethics be applied across registrants’ practices, going beyond specific examples contained herein.

-In this code, “registrant” means an individual registered with a regulator, and could be an engineer, engineer-in-training, member-in-training, engineering intern, or licensee.
+For the purposes of this guideline, “registrant” means an individual registered with a regulator, and could refer to an engineer, engineer-in-training, member-in-training, engineering intern, or licensee.

 2 The code of ethics

-Registrants shall conduct themselves with integrity, in an honourable and ethical manner.
-Registrants shall uphold the values of truth, honesty and trustworthiness and safeguard human life and welfare and the environment.
-In keeping with these basic tenets, registrants shall:
+Registrants should conduct themselves with integrity, in an honourable and ethical manner.
+Registrants should uphold the values of truth, honesty, and trustworthiness, and they shall safeguard human life and welfare as well as the environment.
+In keeping with these basic tenets, registrants should:

-5. Conduct themselves with integrity, equity, fairness, courtesy and good faith towards clients, colleagues and others, give credit where it is due, and accept, as well as give, honest and fair professional criticism.
+- Conduct themselves with integrity, equitability, fairness, courtesy, and good faith towards clients, colleagues, and others; be cooperative, collegial, and acknowledge the contributions of others; give and accept honest and fair professional criticism.

-6. Present clearly to employers and clients the possible consequences if engineering decisions or judgements are overruled or disregarded.
+- Report clearly to employers, clients, and, in cases affecting public safety, suitable stakeholders, the possible consequences if engineering decisions, judgements, or recommendations are overruled or disregarded.

-7. Report to their regulator other appropriate agencies any illegal or unethical engineering decisions or practices by registrants or others.
+- Report to their regulator and/or other appropriate agencies regarding any illegal, dangerous, or unethical engineering decisions or practices by registrants or others

 3 Interpretation of the code of ethics